puphpet/puphpet/src/Puphpet/View/Front/Markdown/help.md

 required packages and configuring tools as desired.

 You will then be able to ssh into your new box with `$ vagrant ssh`.
-You can also access any virtual hosts you created by editing your hosts file and creating entries (ex:
+You can also access any virtual hosts you created by editing your hosts file and creating entries for the Box IP Address and Server Name you provided during configuration (ex:
-`192.168.123.101 puphpet.dev www.puphpet.dev`).
+`192.168.56.101 puphpet.dev www.puphpet.dev`).
 To shut down the VM, simply run `$ vagrant halt`.
 To start it back up run `$ vagrant up` again.
 Destroy it with `$ vagrant destroy`.

 ### Learn you some Vagrant